Safer Internet Day in 2018 is about creating, connecting and sharing respect under the motto “a better internet starts with you”.

 This tolerance needs to stop.

-It appears, in every corner of the earth, keyboard warriors exist everywhere.
+So, what does Safer Internet Day mean to me?It appears, in every corner of the earth.
+Keyboard warriors exist everywhere.
 They bully, threaten, abuse and avoid penalty.
 It’s time we fought harder to stop them.

 We all need to do our bit.

-This year, Safer Internet Day’s slogan is ‘create, connect and share respect: A better internet starts with you.”
+This year, Safer Internet Day’s slogan is ‘create, connect and share respect: A better internet starts with you.'
 It does and we need to change that culture from our kids to our cadets; our playgrounds to our multi-nationals.
 We also need to look at what we ourselves need to change.

-Written by Lisa Flynn on .
-Last modified: February 7, 2018.
+Written by Shine Lawyers.
+Last modified: February 5, 2018.